 APCD previously had a policy to fund OPEB benefits at the maximum allowable level for 401(h) plans.
 However, its benefits are currently fully funded on a present value basis.
 We have assumed that APCD will no longer contribute to the 401(h) plan.

-The Courts submitted a one-time prefunding contribution of \$1.3 million as of June 30, 2017, however there is no formal funding policy in place.
+&lt;sup>2 The Courts submitted a one-time prefunding contribution of \$1.3 million as of June 30, 2017; however, there is no formal pre-funding policy in place.

 Actuarial Value of Plan Assets